Raspberry Pi Compute Module 4S, smaller, but much stronger

 As you know, the foundation distributes different models to cover multiple fields of employment.

-If the general version of the Raspberry Pi is the largest and most complete, and is intended as a general-purpose PC developed for use in rooms, homes and companies, the Compute Module variation is intended for those looking for a much more compact solution that can be useful as the engine of any undertaking.
+If the general version of the Raspberry Pi It is the largest and most complete, and is designed as a general purpose PC developed for use in rooms, homes and companies, the Compute Module variation is intended for those looking for a much more compact solution that can be useful as the engine of any undertaking.

 Its uses range from a DIY digital camera to a commercial digital signage system, including industrial resolutions.